Applicants should meet the following requirements:

 We are well aware that internships add an important component to the set of skills achieved during a study programme.
 At the same time, the specific organization of such a transnational programme with its mobility tracks encounters particular difficulties concerning the logistics of longer internships.
-Internships are also very different in quality and thus their contribution to the overall aims of the programme.
+Internships vary in quality and thus their contribution to the overall aims of the programme.
 This makes it complicated to have an internship strategy that fits all study places and all mobility tracks in the same way.
-We therefore strongly advise to contact the local coordinators at your first study place to figure out the best match between your mobility track and possible internships.
+Therefore, we strongly advise to contact the local coordinators at your first study place to figure out the best match between your mobility track and possible internships.

-Internships, for example, can easily be undertaken during the term breaks (winter or summer), except during the time of the summer school.
+For example, internships can easily be undertaken during the winter or summer term breaks, except during the summer school period.
 Please also inform yourself of term duration at the study places since they may allow for longer or shorter periods of absence from in-class teaching between the two terms.

-At some study places, internship opportunities are offered as part of individual modules, and they may also connect to fieldwork planned at your non-European partner university and particularly helpful for the preparation of your master’s thesis.
+At some study places, internship opportunities are offered as part of individual modules.
+Internships may also connect to fieldwork planned at your non-European partner university and particularly helpful for the preparation of your master’s thesis.
 Any internship will be mentioned in your diploma supplement.

-Applicants for the Erasmus Mundus scholarship , who have more than one nationality, may choose under which category they want to apply.
+Applicants for the Erasmus Mundus scholarship with more than one nationality may choose under which category they want to apply.

-Since there are normally more scholarships available for Erasmus+ partner countries, we would advise to select this category.
+Since there are usually more scholarships available for Erasmus+ partner countries, we would advise to select this category.